anko/tapson/readme.markdown

 -   Tapson distinguishes between *planning* to run a test and *actually running it*, which enables parallelism without mix-ups.
 (TAP assumes tests execute immediately.)
 -   Tapson is simple.
-(TAP is weighed down by YAML blocks, "TODO" annotations, diagnostic messages, test-skipping and -bailout directives.)
+(TAP is weighed down by features like YAML blocks, "TODO" annotations, diagnostic messages, test-skipping and bailout directives.)
 -   Tapson is JSON-based.
 (TAP uses an informally specified custom format.)
 -   Tapson is better specified.
 (TAP implementations have diverged due to the vague spec, which partly defeats its purpose.)